kevin-chalmers/set10108/labs/lab02/README.md

 }
 ```

-Our second thread will the following code:
+Our second thread will run the following code:

 ```cpp
 void task_2(condition_variable &condition)